cloudmesh/classes/docs/source/i524/technologies.rst

      a)Core Model, b)HTTP protocol, c)Text rendering and d)JSON
      rendering.
 Meanwhile, Infrastructure, Platform and SLA models are optional.
-The OCCI Core model defines instance types and

-     provides a layer of abstraction that allows the OCCI client to interact with the model without knowing of its potential structural changes.
+The OCCI Core model defines instance types and provides a layer of abstraction that allows the OCCI client to interact with the model without knowing of its potential structural changes.
 The model supports extensibility via inheritance and using mixin types that represent ability to add new components and capabilities at run-time.
-     :cite:`www-occi-core`
+     :cite:`nyren-edmonds-papaspyrou-2016`

      The OCCI Protocol defines the common set of names provided for the IaaS cloud services user that specify requested system requirements.
-It is often denoted as “resource templates” or “flavours”  :cite:`ogf-222`.
+It is often denoted as "resource templates" or "flavours"  :cite:`drescher-parak-wallom-2015`.

-     OCCI RESTful HTTP Protocol describes communications between server and client on OCCI platform via HTTP protocol :cite:`www-occi-HTTP`.
+     OCCI RESTful HTTP Protocol describes communications between server and client on OCCI platform via HTTP protocol :cite:`nyren-edmonds-metsch-2016`.
 It defines a minimum set of HTTP headers and status codes to ensure compliance with the OCCI Protocol.
 Separate requirements for Server and Client for versioning need to be implemented using HTTP 'Server' header and 'User-Agent' header respectively.

-     JSON rendering :cite:`www-occi-json` protocol provides
+     JSON rendering :cite:`nyren-feldhaus-parak-2016` protocol provides
      JSON specifications to allow "render OCCI instances independently of the protocol being used."
 In addition, it provides details of the JSON object declaration, OCCI Action